-Postal rates apply to United States Postal Service employees.
+Postal rates apply to certain United States Postal Service employees as follows:

-Postal Category 1 rates apply to career bargaining unit employees who are represented by the following agreements: APWU, IT/AS, NALC, NPMHU, NPPN and NRLCA.

-Postal Category 2 rates apply to career bargaining unit employees who are represented by the following agreements: PPOA.
+- Postal Category 1 rates apply to career bargaining unit employees who are represented by the following agreements: APWU, IT/AS, NALC, and NPMHU. - If you are a career bargaining unit employee represented by the agreement with NPPN, you will find your premium rates on https://liteblue.usps.gov/fehb. - Postal Category 2 rates apply to career bargaining unit employees who are represented by the following agreement: PPOA.

-Non-Postal rates apply to all career non-bargaining unit Postal Service employees.
+Non-Postal rates apply to all career non-bargaining unit Postal Service employees and career employees represented by the NRLCA agreement.
+Postal rates do not apply to non-career Postal employees, Postal retirees, and associated members of any Postal employee organization who are not career Postal employees.

-For further assistance, Postal Service employees should call:
+If you are a Postal Service employee and have questions or require assistance, please contact:

-Human Resources Shared Service Center: 877-477-3273, option 5, (TTY: 866-260-7507)
+USPS Human Resources Shared Service Center: 877-477-3273, option 5, Federal Relay Services: 800-877-8339